strubloid/brazucas/STATUS_IMPLEMENTATION_SUMMARY.md

 ### The "Failed to fetch statuses" Error
 This error occurs because:
-1. ✅ **API Endpoints Created**: All Netlify functions are properly defined
+1. ✅ **API Endpoints Created**: All Express API routes are properly defined
 2. ✅ **MongoDB Integration**: Repository layer connects to existing MongoDB
 3. ✅ **Fallback System**: Frontend gracefully handles API failures
 4. ⚠️ **Server Not Running**: Development server needs to be started to test APIs